atty303/konaste-linux/README.md

 > cause the game launch authorization to fail.

 ### Verified Configurations

+All game functionality has been tested on the following configurations:

 - Hardware: LENOVO ThinkCentre M715q
     - CPU: AMD Ryzen 5 PRO 2400GE (8C 3.20 GHz)